Ultimate Texas Hold'em: Objective

 The format of Ultimate Texas Hold ‘Em is similar to other variants of poker available in most casinos and online poker sites.
+The objective is to outrank the dealer's hand by making the best five-card poker hand from two hole cards and five community cards.

-The player and the dealer will both get two cards.
-The player will then be allowed to look at his cards and decide if he wishes to check or raise four times the ante.
-Another option available to the player is raising three times.
-If the player decides to raise at any point during the hand, the action will end from his end.
+The dealer and each player are dealt two hole cards.
+The player looks at their cards and decides if they wish to check or raise 3x or 4x their Ante bet.
+If the player decides to raise ("Play" bet) at any point during the hand, the player action ends for that hand.

-After deciding to raise, the player will be shown three cards which are referred to as the “flop”.
-The other players who did not raise before the flop will be given the choice to raise twice the ante.
-Another option available for the player would be checking.
+After the player decides to check or raise, the dealer reveals three of the five community cards which are referred to as the “flop”.
+A player who did not raise before the flop has a choice to check again or raise 2x their Ante bet.

-After the table has resolved the post-flop betting, the last two cards will be revealed.
-By this time, the players will be required to either match their ante or fold.
-After this, the dealer will reveal his two cards and grade the hand.
-In order for the dealer to qualify, he must possess at least a paired board.
-The ante pushes if the dealer fails to qualify.
-The same is true even in a scenario where the player possesses a hand that loses to the dealer.
-On the other hand, if the dealer qualifies, the one who wins the ante bet will be the player with the best hand.
+After the player decides to check or raise, the last two community cards are revealed.
+At this point, the player who has not raised is required to match their Ante 1x or fold.
+After this, the dealer reveals their two hole cards and grades the hand.
+In order for the dealer to qualify, they must possess at least a pair.
+If they fails to qualify, the Ante bet pushes before the hands are assessed.